UJPyon/lol_stats_data_visualization/README.md

     * See a bar graph of individual role contributions to vision control (wards placed, wards destroyed)

 ## Wireframes
   * The app will consist of two top-down maps of the game at the bottom with two separate line graphs (one for data on each tier).
-There will be an upper navbar of different league tiers to change the data being visualized in both the line graphs and game map.
+There will be a navbar above each map of all the league tiers to change the data being visualized in both the line graphs and game map.

   ![lol ward placement data visualization wireframe](assets/images/lol_ward_placement_data_visualization_wireframe.png)